camilouribebotta/visual-essays/docs/help.md

 ### Markdown

 Markdown is a lightweight language used to add formatting to plain text documents.
 Markdown can be used to easily define section headings, lists, and text styling in plain text documents.
 Markdown is also platform independent and portable.
 It can be written in any number of tools ranging from simple text editors to full-featured integrated development environments.
 There are also a number of good web-based editors available for writing Markdown.
+More information on creating and modifying essay text files can be found in the [Es

 ### HTML